mallapurbharat/cardano-tx-sample/plutus/install_linux.md

+## Step by Step Guide on Installation of Plutus Playground on Ubuntu/Linux systems

 1.Recommended machine config: Ubuntu 20.10 / 20.04 installed
 Native boot will work faster for all the below steps.
 Everything stays the same whether it's a VM or a native boot Ubuntu